DevilsDesigns/Readarr/README.md

 ## Mega Sponsors
 <img src="https://opencollective.com/readarr/tiers/mega-sponsor.svg?width=890"></a>

-# How to Build from Source on Windows 10 WSL2
+&#x200B;

 First off i want to say thank you to reddit user u/Guinness for the starting point for CentOS non docker install.
 Sorry if this is not allowed.
 Please let me copy this to the appropriate section.
 I worked very hard on this and had to start over because i didnt save the original draft.
 I didn't see a flair for documentation so i apologize ahead of time.

 Secondly you Will need a couple of neccessary dependencies

-First if your on Windows 10 You need WSL2 and a Debian or Ubuntu Distro.
+First if you are on Windows 10 You need WSL2 and a Debian or Ubuntu Distro.
 You can look that up as this tutorial is for installing Readarr and not WSL.
 But everything in here should apply to both.

 # Setting up Dependencies:

 **IMPORTANT:**

 **IM NOT SURE IF THIS IS APPLICABLE FOR EVERYONE I HAVE GENIE INSTALLED WHICH IS WSL2 EQUIVELANT TO SYSTEMD.
 I WOULD HIGH RECOMMEND INSTALLING IT**